jaswdr/blog/content/blog/using-s3-as-a-database.md

 ## Why Amazon S3?

 If you check the alternative that we have available for SQL and NoSQL database, both of them have some problems.
-For SQL databases the problem is scalability, you can of course use them for a lot of applications, they give you flexibility when you want to retrieve your records, but when you go to big databases, starting with some hundreds of Terabytes of data, you will start to see problems related to performance soon or not, and that will happen with all SQL database simpely because SQL databases where created for storage optimization and not compute optimization.
+For SQL databases the problem is scalability, you can of course use them for a lot of applications, they give you flexibility when you want to retrieve your records, but when you go to big databases, starting with some hundreds of Terabytes of data, you will start to see problems related to performance soon or not, and that will happen with all SQL database simply because SQL databases where created for storage optimization and not compute optimization.
 Something that was "OK" some years ago when the most expensive part of a datacenter was the storage, but today this phrase is not more true.

-In the other hand we have NoSQL databases, where we have alternatives that were built for specific problems, from Wide-Colummn to Graph.
+In the other hand we have NoSQL databases, where we have alternatives that were built for specific problems, from Wide-Column to Graph.
 Each NoSQL alternative has its own way to manage data, but all of them have limitations in the way you retrieve data, and thats normally is a consequence by the way the database was built, or the purpose for what it was built.
-But what all of them have in common is that NoSQL database were built for compute optimization and not storage optimization, this means that when using a NoSQL database you need to be more tolerant about duplication of data, sometimes you need to duplicate your records in favor of performance.
+But what all of them have in common is that NoSQL database were built for compute optimization and not storage optimization, this means that when using a NoSQL database you need to be more tolerant about duplication of data, sometimes you need to duplicate your records in favour of performance.

-> :exclamation: Don't think that NoSQL databases will replace SQL ones, both have different purposes and each one have it own use case.
+> :exclamation: Don't think that NoSQL databases will replace SQL ones, both have different purposes and each one have its own use case.

 So why use Amazon S3 as a NoSQL database?
 To answer this question we need to think about the advantages and disadvantages of S3.